Why Sean Connery’s “One Ping Only” Is Bad Networking Advice

 In the Hunt for Red October, Sean Connery used echolocation to verify the distance between his submarine and the enemy.
 It was an epic strategy with the very dramatic line "Give me a ping, Vasili.
 One ping only, please."
 And while the crew followed his order, they all thought he was crazy.
 They knew that one ping would tell them only part of the picture, it would take several pings to calculate the distance, speed, and direction of the enemy.
 Things you need if you want a torpedo to actually hit something.

-So, while it might be fun to sit at the command prompt and ping at one target or another while pretending to be the Russian Captain of movie from the 90's, don't expect to get information you need to attack the problem.
+So, while it might be fun to sit at the command prompt and ping at one target or another while pretending to be the Russian Captain of a movie from the '90s, don't expect to get the information you need to attack the problem.

 Ping the Crap Out of It

 Most tools combine ping and traceroute.
 We're talking pings, but the terms work interchangeably in this article. do a simple but powerful task.
 By sending packets of data through computer networks, they track the journey and bring back souvenirs from the trip in the form of diagnostic data.
 Unfortunately, that data is true only for that one ping.
 Just like conducting a political poll, if you base your decisions on one voter survey, you are going to get a very incomplete picture.
 If you want the kind of data that helps you make the right IT decisions or inspires someone else to improve their network, you want every ping you can get and you need a tool that can preserve the results-better yet, a tool that helps you make sense of 900 or 90,000 pings a day.
 Because let's face it, ain't nobody got time for that.

 Why Do I Need so Many Pings?